 - Lenovo ThinkPad X-series: Extremely lightweight laptop model that is built for portability and battery life at the expense of a lower-end graphics card.
-X-series even has the Thinkpad X1 Fold, which is a folding 2-in-1 laptop with a screen with its own unique touchscreen digital pen.
+X-series even has the Thinkpad X1 Fold, which is a folding 2-in-1 laptop with a touch screen with its own unique touchscreen digital pen.

 - The Thinkpad X1 Carbon models are ideal for high performance and reliability if affordability isn’t a core concern.

 - Lenovo ThinkPad T-series: Strong enough to be a desktop replacement; powerful & highly portable.
 This is one of Lenovo’s more popular models for this reason.